tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Neuron's features](Images/neuron_features.png)

-* **Hidden Layers** are layers of neurons that take the output of the layer before them as inputs, allowing the network to identify "higher-order" patterns and correlations among input features.
+* **Hidden Layers** are layers of neurons that take the output of the layer before them as inputs, allowing the network to identify "higher order" patterns and correlations among input features.
 For now, we'll use only one hidden layer with a single neuron, which results in a very simple architecture.

   ![tfp_hidden_layer.png](Images/tfp_hidden_layer.png)